Large Language Models Meet Knowledge Graphs for Question Answering: Synthesis and Opportunities: Approaches and Alignments

 \subsubsection{Agent-based KG Guidelines}

 KGs can also be integrated into the reasoning process of LLMs as a component within an Agent system, as shown in Figure~\ref{fig:4}.

 This integration allows the Agent to leverage structured knowledge for augmenting the decision-making and problem-solving capabilities of LLMs.
 KG-Agent~\citep{jiang2024kg} is a multifunctional toolbox integrating LLMs with a KG-based executor and a knowledge memory system that autonomously selects tools and updates the memory to enhance the reasoning of LLMs over KGs.
 ODA~\citep{sun2024oda} incorporates KG reasoning capabilities through a global observation approach, which improves reasoning abilities by employing a cyclical paradigm of observation, action, and reflection.
 GREASELM~\citep{zhang2022greaselm} effectively integrates encoded representations from LMs and GNNs by introducing several modality interaction layers to seamlessly blend structured knowledge with language contexts.
+PoG~\citep{chen2024plan} integrates reflection and self-correction mechanisms to adaptively explore the reasoning paths over KG via an LLM agent, and then augments the LLM in complex reasoning and question answering based on the retrieved knowledge paths.
+ATOMR~\citep{xin2025atomr} leverages LLMs as a reasoning agent to retrieve and incorporate the knowledge across multiple knowledge sources for augmenting the reasoning capability of LLM in knowledge-intensive question answering.